-The Treasurer is responsible for the ongoing management, accounting, and reporting of the chapter's finances.
+The Treasurer is responsible for the ongoing management, accounting, and reporting of the chapter's finances, which is a key chapter responsibility.
 Overall accountability for the financial management of the chapter is the responsibility of the full board, thus the Treasurer must work in partnership with the board to ensure the appropriate management of the chapter finances.
 This includes developing the budget, ensuring reporting requirements to National are met and that the chapter finances are reported to the full membership on a regular basis.
 In order to protect both the chapter and the Treasurer, it is important that the board establishes financial controls that limit the authority that the Treasurer or any one person has to make financial decisions or spend chapter funds without the agreement of the board.
-As part of these controls all contracts and expenditures must have two signatures to execute.
-For contracts, the two signatures must be the chapter President and Treasurer, or the appropriate Chairperson.
+As part of these controls all contracts and expenditures must have two signatures to execute (President and Treasurer).
+For contracts, the two signatures must be the chapter President, and Treasurer or the appropriate Chairperson.